danielj0nes/web-accessibility/README.md

 ### Headings
 *Open the index.html file in your code editor, can you find any headings in the source code?
 Do you think it is good accessibility practice or not?
 Why?*

-* In the **index.html** file there are no headings, which is is not a good accessibility practice.
+* In the **index.html** file there are no headings, which is not a good accessibility practice.
 Screen readers, such as JAWS, make assumptions about the pages based on conventional HTML usage.
-Therefore headings should be contained within the conventional tags (e.g., `<h1>Title heading</h1>`).
+Therefore, headings should be contained within the conventional tags (e.g., `<h1>Title heading</h1>`).
 When these conventions are broken, the tools will not be able to function as intended, resulting in the tools potentially failing or providing confusing misinformation to the user.
-Marking headings with the proper tags is especially important, since they reflect the underlying structure of websites and provide access to the essential functionality of an application.
+Marking headings with the proper tags is especially important since they reflect the underlying structure of websites and provide access to the essential functionality of an application.
 Additionally, people with cognitive disabilities benefit from a clear heading structure to help make their experience as accessible as possible.

 *If you view the same page in your browser, can you visually identify contents that are emphasised with enlarged font size or bolded font face?*